ThePixelSandbox/CSSandbox/images/readme.md

-# CSSandbox dosent use images
+# CSSandbox doesn't use images
-This folder can be used to put your own images in.
+This folder can be used to put in you'r own images.